GUIDE: What are the steps to choose an ERP for a service company?

 • How is the time spent on billable projects calculated in relation to the time available?

-• How does the solution differentiate between valued production and revenue?
+• How does the solution differentiate between valued production and turnover?

-• What reports do you provide to check if the pricing is good?
+• What reports do you make available to check if the pricing is good?

-Centralizing invoicing in the same tool as activity monitoring allows for automated invoicing, more reliable data, and easier analysis of variances between production and invoicing.
+Centralizing invoicing in the same tool as activity monitoring makes it possible to automate invoicing, make data more reliable, and facilitate the analysis of gaps between production and invoicing.

-• Ability to invoice projects on a fixed-price basis, on a contract basis, on a subscription basis, etc.
+• Ability to invoice projects on a fixed price basis, on a management basis, on a subscription basis, etc.

-• Follow-up of unpaid bills and automatic reminders
+• Monitoring of unpaid debts and automatic reminders

 • Sending billing data to accounting solutions